jaedle/test-and-commit-or-revert/README.md

 ### Installation

-To locally install the cli you may run:

 ```
 task intall
 ```

+This will:

+1. Build the binary
-This will build and copy the binary into `$HOME/bin`.
+2. Copy the build binary into `$HOME/bin`.

-Please make sure to have this configured within your path.
+Please include `$HOME/bin` into your path configuration.

 ### Configuration

-Create a configuration file `tcr.json` in the root of your repository:
+Create the file `tcr.json` in the git-repository root.

+Example:

 ```json
 {